-Industrial applications Courtesy UMDE Engineering, Contracting, and Trading.
-Used by permission.
-FIGURE 1-2 Some application areas of thermal-fluid sciences.
+A piping network in an industrial facility Courtesy of UMDE Engineering Contracting and Trading.
+Used by permission FIGURE 1-2 Some application areas of thermal-fluid sciences.

-water heater, the shower, the iron, the plumbing and sprinkling systems, and even the computer, the TV, and the DVD player.
-On a larger scale, thermal-fluid sciences play a major part in the design and analysis of automotive engines, rockets, jet engines, and conventional or nuclear power plants, solar collectors, the transportation of water, crude oil, and natural gas, the water distribution systems in cities, and the design of vehicles from ordinary cars to airplanes (Fig. 1-2).
+thermal-fluid sciences play a major part in the design and analysis of automotive engines, rockets, jet engines, and conventional or nuclear power plants, solar collectors, the transportation of water, crude oil, and natural gas, the water distribution systems in cities, and the design of vehicles from ordinary cars to airplanes (Fig. 1-2).
 The energy-efficient home that you may be living in, for example, is designed on the basis of minimizing heat loss in winter and heat gain in summer.
 The size, location, and the power input of the fan of your computer is also selected after a thermodynamic, heat transfer, and fluid flow analysis of the computer.
+1-2 • THERMODYNAMICS Thermodynamics can be defined as the science of energy.
+Although everybody has a feeling of what energy is, it is difficult to give a precise definition for it.
+Energy can be viewed as the ability to cause changes.